Telefonica/opensource-scaffold/README.md

   * A human-readable summary of the Contributor License Agreement, and links to the full CLA.
 * [__Contributor license agreement__](./.github/CLA.md): The Contributor License Agreement of the project.
   * It is based on the [CLA of HashiCorp](https://cla.hashicorp.com/).
+* [__Workflow checking license integrity__](#license-integrity-check): A Github Action that checks that all files in the project are rightly licensed.
+That is, it checks that all files have the expected license header.
 * [__Instructions to check License Compliance of dependencies__](#license-compliance-check): It includes instructions to check the licensing of the dependencies of the project in different languages.
 It also includes an example of a [tool for checking Node.js dependencies](./tools/nodejs/license-compliance/README.md), that, indeed, is checking the licensing of the dependencies in this repository.
 * [__Pull Request template__](./.github/PULL_REQUEST_TEMPLATE.md): The pull request template of the project.
 It includes:
   * A template for the title and description of the pull request.